GaloisInc/daedalus/docs-src/source/tutorial/ppm-breakdown-comb.rst

               ^ {| bad = x |}

-    Note that, since all branches of ``First`` and ``Choose`` parsers must have the same type, we need only annotate the first branch's result - the type inferencer will take care of the rest.
+    Note that, since all branches of ``First`` and ``Choose`` parsers must have the same type, we need only annotate the first branch's result.
+The type inferencer will take care of the rest.

-With this set of rich type-constructing mechanisms, you can go forth and create many interesting format specifications with DaeDaLus - but, what happens when you need to parse many copies of the same thing in sequence, perhaps an unknown number of times?
+With this set of rich type-constructing mechanisms, you can go forth and create many interesting format specifications with DaeDaLus.
+But, what happens when you need to parse many copies of the same thing in sequence, perhaps an unknown number of times?
+For that, we use parser repetition, which we describe in the next section.

 Repeating Parsers
 -----------------